-How to Get a Teaching License in West Virginia
+How to Earn a Teaching License in West Virginia

 The West Virginia Department of Education (WVDE) values the education it provides to its students so it requires teachers to meet certain qualifications.
 All teachers in West Virginia must be U.S. citizens of good moral character (they must pass both a state police and an FBI background check) and be at least 18 years old.
 They must be physically, mentally and emotionally qualified to be teachers, and maintain at least a 2.5 GPA in college (or 3.0 for master’s level work).